-Powers of Attorney can be as important documents as Wills and in most cases, we provide an Enduring Power of Attorney free of charge with each Will we draft.
+Powers of Attorney can be as important documents as Wills.
 Powers of Attorney allow a nominated person or persons to perform various functions on your behalf.
 Such functions could include dealing with your finances or health matters if you are incapacitated or simply making decisions on your behalf in your absence.
 Powers of Attorney can be for a single event, for example, signing a document whilst you are on holidays or alternatively for an indefinite period.

 There are two types of Power of Attorney: